Leticia Mooney is an Australian thinker, writer and business-woman. This bio was last updated in April 2018. See my Amazon author page here.

 It was in digital publishing that I hit my stride.
 While Brascoe was not a success, it was the vehicle by which I built, launched, and ran the fabulous online metal magazine Metal as Fuck.
 This was my proudest achievement, and even after I closed the publishing house I continued to work in it at 1000%.
 By our second year, we had thousands of followers on Twitter, and hundreds and hundreds of fans on Facebook, and had started gaining some really positive press both locally and internationally.
 We were the first Australian music mag to really get involved journalistically with major European festivals like Bloodstock, Summer Breeze, Party.San, and Wacken.

-Many of my past writers and photographers I adore, and many of us remain in contact:
+Many of my past writers and photographers I adore, and many of us remain in contact (some I still work with!):

 - Alan Baxter (Aus) is a fabulous author